 - He threatened me daily at work as a “joke” about pushing me down the ladder to “help me get rid of” my baby.
 I was pregnant.

 - He was my squad leader and I was one of only 5 females in the company.

 - I tried to kill myself right after it instead of reporting it and giving an undesirable discharge.

 - I was in denial

-- Did not want to face the accusations of me being gay
+- Did not want to face the accusations of being gay

-- I knew no one will believe me.
+- I knew no one would believe me.